 The Alamo Colleges District is comprised of five colleges that serve approximately 60,000 students, of which 62% are Latino.
 AlamoADVISE, an intrusive, intentional case management model, was launched to facilitate and support student transition from outreach to credential completion.

 The College Assistance Migrant Program (CAMP) at the University of Washington (UW) started in July 2010.
 CAMP assists first-year college students that come from migrant/seasonal farmworker backgrounds attend the UW and continue in postsecondary education.
-This year, CAMP served 55 students, with 53 that identify as Latino.
+This past year, CAMP served 52 students, with 51 that identify as Latino.

 Sacred Heart Nativity Schools’ (SHNS) Graduate Support Program began in 2004 upon the graduation of the school’s first class of 8th graders.
 SHNS’s relationship with students continues well after eighth grade graduation, creating a unique support system for low-income Latino youth.

 The TRIO Student Support Services (SSS) Program works with 160 first-generation, low-income, and students with disabilities at California State University Channel Islands (CI).
 The Priority Pass Program, launched in 2011 within SSS, is a key tool used to track the services received by SSS students and individualize the college experience for students.

 This is a two-year program that provides research training to first-generation, low-income and underrepresented minority undergraduates, to place them into respected PhD programs, and to ensure the future success of MARC graduates in those programs.
 To achieve this, students are provided with a solid curriculum, strong research experiences, career and academic advisement, and experience presenting their data at national meetings.